-Innovator
+Innovator Founder

 This immigration category is for experienced entrepreneurs (including entrepreneurial teams) who wish to establish their own business in the UK.
 To qualify initially under this route, each innovator must obtain a letter from a government-approved endorsing body, which confirms the proposed business has been assessed as innovative, viable and scalable to international level.
-Unless an exception applies, each innovator also must also show that at least £50,000 has or will be invested in the business.
+There is no minimum investment required.
+Innovator Founders can undertake secondary employment in skilled roles at RQF Level 3, outside of the running of the business.
 Immigration permission is granted for three years at a time, with no restriction on the number of extensions allowed.
-At extension stage, an innovator must obtain a fresh endorsement, either on the basis that they have made significant achievements in progressing their business plan, or by relying on a new business.
+At extension stage, an Innovator Founder must obtain a fresh endorsement, either on the basis that they have made significant achievements in progressing their business plan, or by relying on a new business.
+Settlement is available after a minimum qualifying period of three years.
 At settlement stage, an endorsement is again required, confirming that at least two of seven criteria relating to investment, customer base, research and development activity, gross revenue and job creation are met.